Apple's pricey iPhone X, subscriptions deliver earnings beat

 Apple services include streaming music and video, where Apple faces competition from rivals including Spotify Technology SA and Netflix.

 But several of Apple’s services do not face strong rivals.
-Maestri told Reuters that sales from Apple Care, the company’s warranty offering, were up 27 percent versus a year ago, though the company did not disclose a dollar figure for sales.
+Maestri told Reuters that sales from Apple Care, the company’s warranty offering, were up 27 percent versus a year ago.

 Apple’s biggest selling products do not yet face duties stemming from the U.S.-China trade disputes, but President Donald Trump has threatened hundreds of billions of further tariffs whose product categories have not yet been enumerated.

-Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly “related to data centers,” Cook said on a conference call with investors.
+Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly related to data centres, Chief Executive Tim Cook said on a conference call with investors.

-Another category potentially affected by tariffs is the Apple Watch, which is one of Apple’s growth drivers.
-Maestri told Reuters that the company’s so-called “wearables” business - which includes the Apple Watch and its AirPods headphones, among other items - has generated $10 billion in sales in the past 10 quarters and saw sales increase 60 percent in the most recent quarter.

-“We are not able to catch up to demand yet and continue to add capacity for the AirPods,” Maestri said.
+He credited “wearables”, a category which includes wireless earphones and the Apple Watch, with making growing contributions, and the Watch could be hit by tariffs.
+Maestri told Reuters that Apple could not keep up with demand for AirPods headphones.

 Services revenue was $9.5 billion, beating analyst expectations of $9.1 billion, according to Thomson Reuters I/B/E/S. The revenue included $236 million from resolving lawsuits such as Apple’s long-running dispute with Samsung Electronics Co Ltd.